jimthoburn/tobbi.co/_posts/2019-12-06-improving-ux-for-images-while-loading-on-the-web.markdown

 }
 ```

-## Have a variety of image sizes available for differently sized screens
+<h2 id="responsive-images">Making a variety of image sizes available for differently sized screens</h2>

 Similar to lazy loading, this will make images load noticeably faster on slow connections and saves bandwidth for users and servers (and perhaps also some dollars for your audience and yourself).